cwyark/generator-google-app-engine-fullstack/README.md

 ### How to install generator-google-app-engine-fullstack?

-Currently, the only way to install generator-google-app-engine-fullstack is from github, run:
+So far, the only way to install generator-google-app-engine-fullstack is from github, run:

 ```bash
 git clone https://github.com/cwyark/generator-google-app-engine-fullstack.git